benzanol/vim-imager/README.md

 # Vim Imager
-Display inline images in vim using Ueberzug.
-This plugin will only work in terminal vim/neovim and while running X11.
+Display real images (not just ascii) inside of vim using Üeberzug This plugin will only work in terminal vim/neovim and while running X11.

 ## Inserting an Image